-One of the first things I learned about family travel insurance was that there was a difference between travel medical insurance and trip protection insurance.
-The former covers things like a medical emergency, whereas the latter covers things like trip cancellation.
+One of the first things I learned about family travel insurance is that there is a difference between travel medical insurance and trip protection insurance.
+As you would expect, medical insurance covers things like a medical emergency, whereas trip protection covers things like trip cancellation.
 We wanted to have both.
-My biggest concerns beforehand were about someone getting sick from the food or water, and an airline losing our luggage.
-I wanted to make sure both scenarios were covered.

 In the end, we didn’t have to purchase family travel insurance because it was included with our AirTreks tickets.
 AirTreks partners with Travelex to provide a travel protection plan for its customers.
 The travel protection plan was quite comprehensive.
 It included coverage for lost or delayed baggage, trip cancellation and delay, including for weather related reasons, and medical emergencies.
 Travelex also includes coverage of pre-existing conditions, though as with any policy, be sure to read the fine print.